- Published on

 I decided to do this because I am convinced that with just this explanation, you will be able to determine whether Abakus is aligned with what you need and are looking for your company, without having to create an account and test the software.
 In other words, creating an account and evaluating the software only makes sense, if you agree with our point of view on the market and have the problem that our product is focused on solving.

-The point or principle from which we must begin is that in the world there are two types of accounting: tax accounting and what I call managerial accounting.
+The point or principle from which we must begin is that in the world there are two types of accounting: tax accounting and what I call mangement accounting.
 Tax accounting does not require much explanation: all companies are required to do it in order to meet their tax obligations.
-Managerial accounting, on the other hand, is to control and understand the finances of a company and to support decision-making.
+Mangement accounting, on the other hand, is to control and understand the finances of a company and to support decision-making.

-Someone could say that I am inventing a division that does not exist and that accounting is only one and is used for both the fiscal and managerial part.
+Someone could say that I am inventing a division that does not exist and that accounting is only one and is used for both the fiscal and mangement part.
 That argument could perhaps be valid in a large company, but you and I know that in the real world of small companies it does not apply.
-In fact, managerial accounting is not required or practiced in most small businesses, and tax accounting does not always adequately reflect the financial situation of a small or medium-sized business.
+In fact, mangement accounting is not required or practiced in most small businesses, and tax accounting does not always adequately reflect the financial situation of a small or medium-sized business.

 Management accounting is not required or practiced in most small businesses, and tax accounting does not always adequately reflect the financial situation of a small or medium-sized business.

-So, the first point that we have to agree on to make it worthwhile for you to continue reading this article is that there are two types of accounting (fiscal and managerial) that solve different problems.
+So, the first point that we have to agree on to make it worthwhile for you to continue reading this article is that there are two types of accounting (fiscal and mangement) that solve different problems.
 Assuming that's the case and I still have your attention, the logical step to take is to explain the difference between tax accounting software and management accounting software.

 Tax accounting software has one main feature that is very clear and obvious when using it: it is designed for the accountant.
 This in addition to being evident, goes against all the arguments that are made about simplicity and ease of use in the marketing material.